How Often Should I Buy New Clothes?(Avoid Doing THIS!)

 Do: Be it a leather work tote or the classic blazer, invest in wardrobe staples, rather than statement pieces to reflect your new lifestyle.
 Staples should feature minimalist cuts and timeless styles, rejecting fleeting trends that won’t serve you well in the future.

-Do: Above all, when switching to a new lifestyle mold it into a long-term commitment – consider building a versatile, year-round capsule wardrobe.
+Do: When switching to a new lifestyle mold it into a long-term commitment — consider building a versatile, year-round capsule wardrobe.
 After all, longevity is always eco-friendly.

 If you are lacking functional clothing for any activity you love, this is a great time to invest in some high quality items.
 If you get into a new sport, it’s important to buy the correct shoes and clothing to support your body!
 No one wants to run a 5k in kitten heels (or maybe you do, and in that case, you go, girl!).